awslabs/aws-config-rdklib/README.rst

 The library enables you to run custom Rules at scale by:

-+ Helping to focus only on the compliance logic, by doing heavy lifting tasks with the library methods
++ Focus only on the compliance logic, by doing heavy lifting tasks with the library
 + Easing maintenance by moving the boilerplate code as a lambda layer
-+ Providing transparency on the Managed Rules logic as the Service team uses the same library interfaces for their code

 Getting Started
 ===============